Personal Sponsor Entry: Create Account

 - APS Campaigns will not use iconic Olympic or Paralympic words or imagery (including in any visual medium, such as photography, emojis, etc.), such as a torch, flame, laurel wreath, medal or podium;

-- APS Campaigns will not make any direct or indirect visual or verbal reference to Team USA, USOPC, the Olympic or Paralympic movements, the Games, or an NGB.
+- APS Campaigns will not make any direct or indirect visual or verbal reference to Team USA, the USOPC, LA28, USOPP, any OCOG, the Olympic or Paralympic Movements, the Games, or an NGB.

 - APS Campaigns will not use the names or images of Olympic or Paralympic Games venues, either current, future or historic;

-- APS Campaigns that are Athlete-Recognition Adverting will not contain the Likeness of more than one Athlete or more than one mention of the APS brand, name, or logo.
+- APS Campaigns that are Athlete-Recognition Advertising will not contain the Likeness of more than one Athlete or more than one mention of the APS brand, name, or logo.

 - APS Campaigns that are Athlete-Recognition Advertising will not be supported by paid advertising.